xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </links>

 ## Abstrct
 In this paper, we address the problem of structure-aware shape deformation: We specifically consider deformations that preserve symmetries of the shape being edited.
 While this is an elegant approach for obtaining plausible shape variations from minimal assumptions, a straightforward optimization is numerically expensive and poorly conditioned.
 Our paper introduces an explicit construction of bases of linear spaces of shape deformations that exactly preserve symmetries for any user-defined level of detail.
 This permits the construction of low-dimensional spaces of low-frequency deformations that preserve the symmetries.
 We obtain substantial speed-ups over alternative approaches for symmetry-preserving shape editing due to (i) the sub-space approach, which permits low-res editing, (ii) the removal of redundant, symmetric information, and (iii) the simplification of the numerical formulation due to hard-coded symmetry preservation.
 We demonstrate the utility in practice by applying our framework to symmetry-preserving co-rotated iterative Laplace surface editing of models with complex symmetry structure, including partial and nested symmetry.

 ## Problem statement
-Our work is targeted at the problem of _3D content creation_, which is an important step for providing wide variety of artistic data.
+Our work is targeted at the problem of _3D content creation_, which is an important step for providing a wide variety of artistic data.

 <figure>
     <img src="/research/14SymmEdit/bottles.png">